 Prior to the consummation of this offering but after the effectiveness of the registration statement of which this prospectus forms a part, the members of Silvercrest GP LLC will receive a distribution of the general partner interests of Silvercrest L.P. owned by Silvercrest GP LLC as part of the reorganization.
 Once acquired, these interests that were distributed to the members of Silvercrest GP LLC will be automatically converted into limited partnership interests.
 Subsequent to the distribution of the general partner interests of Silvercrest L.P. to its members and the conversion of those interests into limited partnership interests, Silvercrest GP LLC will transfer its rights as general partner to Silvercrest and will be dissolved.
-Silvercrest will become the general partner of Silvercrest L.P.
+Silvercrest will become the general partner of

+Silvercrest L.P.
 As part of the reorganization, the partnership agreement of Silvercrest L.P. will be amended to provide that the limited partnership interests will be converted to Class B units and the general partnership interests will consist of Class A units.

 Immediately following the reorganization, our only material asset will be our general partner interests in Silvercrest L.P.
-We will use approximately \$42.4 million of the net proceeds from this offering to purchase Class B units of Silvercrest L.P. from certain of its existing limited partners, including all Class B units held by Vulcan, and such Class B units acquired by us will be immediately converted into Class A units.
+We will use approximately \$35.4 million of the net proceeds from this offering to purchase Class B units of Silvercrest L.P. from certain of its existing limited partners, including all Class B units held by Vulcan, and such Class B units acquired by us will be immediately converted into Class A units.
 This third-party investor will therefore no longer hold any portion of Silvercrest L.P's Class B units or any of our Class B common stock subsequent to the reorganization.
 Following the reorganization and this offering, we will own all of the Class A units, which represent the general partnership interest in Silvercrest L.P., or approximately 42.6% of the partnership units of Silvercrest L.P. (or 46.0% of the partnership units if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
 The remaining approximately 57.4% of the partnership units in Silvercrest L.P. (or 54.0% of the partnership units if the underwriters exercise in full their option to purchase additional shares of Class A common stock) will be held by 38 of our principals.
-Prior to the consummation of this offering, Silvercrest L.P. intends to make a distribution to its limited partners in the aggregate amount of approximately \$10.0 million.
+Prior to the consummation of this offering, Silvercrest L.P. will make a distribution to its limited partners in the aggregate amount of approximately \$10.0 million out of available cash and through borrowings under a new credit facility which the subsidiaries of Silvercrest L.P. have entered into with City National Bank.
 Purchasers in this offering will not be entitled to receive any portion of this distribution and such distribution may not be indicative of the amount of any future distributions.